scijava/jgo/README.md

 ```
 Usage: jrun <jvm-args> <endpoint> <main-args>

-Where <jvm-args> is any list of arguments to the JVM,
+  <jvm-args>  : any list of arguments to the JVM
+  <endpoint>  : the artifact and main class to execute
-and <main-args> is any list of arguments to the main class,
+  <main-args> : any list of arguments to the main class

-and <endpoint> has one of the following formats:
+The endpoint should have one of the following formats:

 - groupId:artifactId
 - groupId:artifactId:version